anielsen108/Monologues-Detailed/monologues/peer-gynt-self-exam.md

 - `Bitter irony, metallic timbre`

-### Silver Resolve — Measured logic, ceremonial control, and forensic argument.
+### Mauve Nostalgia — Faded romance and bittersweet memory.
-Use the [Silver Resolve](../vocal-energy/silver-resolve.md) setup for these cues:
+Use the [Mauve Nostalgia](../vocal-energy/mauve-nostalgia.md) setup for these cues:

 - `Pleading, softened consonants`
 - `Nostalgic ache`

-### Cobalt Intimacy — Soft confessions, whispered bargains, and personal pleas.
+### Blush Vulnerability — Gentle confession and hesitant hope.
-Use the [Cobalt Intimacy](../vocal-energy/cobalt-intimacy.md) setup for these cues:
+Use the [Blush Vulnerability](../vocal-energy/blush-vulnerability.md) setup for these cues:

 - `Hopeful whisper`
 - `Weary confession`